conilas/pismevent/README.md

 docker-compose up --build
 ```

-### Note: if you wish to run it outside of a container, please change the name of the downloaded folder to eventsourcismo AND correct the mongo ip on repository/constants.go
+### Note: if you wish to run it outside of a container, please change the mongo ip on repository/constants.go

 The application will be available at the port ```3031```.